oracle-livelabs/em-omc/enterprise-manager/em24ai/em-find-fix-validate/em-find-fix-validate.md

     cd scripts/load/frame/queries/awrv</copy>
     ```

+3. *Note*: The next step in this lab requires immediate action as soon as the script is run.
+Once the script is finished running, the SQL will no longer be visible in the list.
+As soon as you execute the script, immediately begin the next step.

-2. Using SQLPlus connect to the sh2 account.
+    Using SQLPlus connect to the sh2 account.
 Open the file (!vi DBOP.sql) from the SQL prompt and then review the content of the file.
 At the beginning of the file you will notice how we have tagged the operation with dbms\_sql\_monitor.begin\_operation and ended it with dbms\_sql\_monitor.end\_operation.
     Now execute the file \@DBOP.sql

     ```
     <copy>sqlplus sh2/sh2@psales
     @DBOP.sql</copy>
     ```

-3. You should already be logged on to Enterprise Manager.
-If you are not, please follow the instructions detailed earlier.
-Select the **SQL Monitoring** tab in Performance Hub.

 4. Review the list of currently executing SQLs that are visible.
-Click on the DBOP\_DEMO name.
+Click on the **DBOP\_DEMO** name.
 This will open the DBOP named DBOP\_DEMO.

-    Note: You may have to scroll down or select “Database operations” from the type dropdown.
+    *Note*: You may have to scroll down or select “Database operations” from the type dropdown.
+If you could not find **DBOP\_DEMO**, rerun the script as detailed in Step 3 and try again.

     ![Click DBOP_DEMO](images/click-dbop-demo.png " ")